Wash & Care

 Here’s how we advise that you do it:

-Use half a cap-full of liquid soap meant for delicate clothing and mix thoroughly in a bucket of water.
-Immerse the garment in the soap water until the entire garment has totally absorbed the water.
-Some of the cotton & silk blend fabrics have tussar in the yarn, which causes the fabric to take longer to absorb water than normal cotton fabrics.
-Rinse it several times and change the water a few times.
+Some of the our fabrics take longer to absorb water than most fabrics.
+Please soak the garment separately in cold water for at least half an hour.
+Rinse and change the water a few times.
+Use half a cap-full of liquid soap meant for delicate clothing and mix thoroughly in a bucket of fresh water.
+Immerse the wet garment in the soap water.
+Rinse and change the water a few times.
 Gently squeeze out the water (do not wring) and hang to drip dry on a hanger, indoors.
 If not hung to dry indoors, the fabric stiffens and will be difficult to iron.

 Please use a good steam iron and iron all garments at home.
 For our Indian clients, if given to the local dhobi/presswala for ironing , we will warn you that the heat from the heavy coal iron or the industrial steam press machines that he uses, will reduce the life and lustre of the fabric.